linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 -  Take a walk for about 30 minutes at weekend.

-&rarr; For the marketing stragegy, We can give them coupon codes for the Bellabeat products or reduce the price of bellabeat Membership Program or a small gift if they complete enough tasks.
+&rarr; For the marketing strategy, We can give them coupon codes for the Bellabeat products or reduce the price of bellabeat Membership Program or a small gift if they complete enough tasks.
 #### %Active Minutes by Weekday <a name="ActiveMinutesbyWeekday"></a>